 The donor could (or should) leave the charity some flexibility in the payout rate, to assure the 10 percent minimum charitable interest requirement can be met in the future.

 The mission of Gordon Fischer Law Firm, P.C. is to promote and maximize charitable giving in Iowa.
-He offers training on complex gifts, like CGAs, for nonprofit boards, staff, and stakeholders.
-Contact him for a free one-hour consultation.
-Gordon can always be reached at Gordon@gordonfischerlawfirm.com or at 515-371-6077.
+I offer training on complex gifts, like CGAs, for nonprofit boards, staff, and stakeholders.
+Contact me for a free one-hour consultation; I can always be reached at Gordon@gordonfischerlawfirm.com or at 515-371-6077.